 This, be it remembered, is the one thing for which millions live.
-They differ, perhaps, in their views of what makes up real pleasure-but all agree in seeking first and foremost to obtain it.
-Pleasure and enjoyment in the holidays is the grand object to which a school boy looks forward.
+They differ perhaps in their views of what makes up real pleasure,-but all agree in seeking first and foremost to obtain it.
+No sensible man can regularly read the columns of a London daily paper, and fail to see this is true.
+The space which is constantly given to racing, hunting, theatres, concerts, and amusements of every kind by the press, tells a tale which cannot be mistaken.
+Pleasure and enjoyment in the holidays, is the grand object to which a schoolboy looks forward.
 Pleasure and satisfaction in making himself independent, is the mark on which the young man in business fixes his eye.
 Pleasure and ease in retiring from business with a fortune, is the aim which the merchant sets before him.
-Pleasure and bodily comfort at his own house is the sum of the poor man's wishes.
-Pleasure and fresh excitement in politics, in travelling, in amusements, in company, in books-this is the goal towards which the rich man is straining.
-Pleasure is the shadow that all alike are hunting-high and low-rich and poor-old and young, one with another; each perhaps pretending to despise his neighbour for seeking it-each in his own way seeking it for himself-each secretly wondering that he does not find it-each firmly persuaded that somewhere or other it is to be found.
+Pleasure and bodily comfort at his own house, is the sum of the poor man's wishes.
+Pleasure and fresh excitement in politics, in travelling, in amusements, in company, in books,-this is the goal towards which the rich man is straining.
+Pleasure is the shadow that all alike are hunting,-high and low,-rich and poor,-old and young,-one with another; each perhaps pretending to despise his neighbour for seeking it,-each in his own way seeking it for himself,-each secretly wondering that he does not find it,-each firmly persuaded that somewhere or other it is to be found.
 This was the cup that Moses had before his lips.
 He might have drank as deeply as he liked of earthly pleasure.
 But he would not have it.
 He turned his back upon it.
 He refused it.
-He gave it up
+He gave it up.

-3. And more than this, he refused riches.
+3. Beside this, Moses refused riches.

-"The Treasures in Egypt" is an expression that seems to tell of wealth that he might have enjoyed had he been content to remain with Pharaoh's daughter.
-We may well suppose these treasures would have been a mighty fortune.
+"The treasures in Egypt" is an expression that seems to tell of wealth that he might have enjoyed, had he been content to remain with Pharaoh's daughter.
+We may well suppose these "treasures" would have been a mighty fortune.
 Enough is still remaining in Egypt to give us some faint idea of the money at its king's disposal.
 The pyramids, and obelisks, and statues, are still standing there as witnesses.
 The ruins at Carnac, and Luxor, and Denderah, and many other places, are still the mightiest buildings in the world.
 They testify to this day that the man who gave up Egyptian wealth, gave up something which even our English minds would find it hard to reckon up.

-Think once more, how great was this temptation.
+Let any thoughtful reader consider again, how great was this temptation.

-Consider, reader, the power of money-the immense influence that the love of money obtains over men's minds.
-Look around you and see how men covet it, and what amazing pains and trouble they will go through to obtain it.
+Who does not know the power of money,-the immense influence that the "love of money" obtains over men's minds?
+Look around you, and see how men covet it, and what amazing pains and trouble they will go through to obtain it.
 Tell them of an island many thousand miles away, where something may be found which may be profitable if imported, and at once a fleet of ships will be sent to get it.
-Show them a way to make one per cent more of their money, and they will reckon you among the wisest of men-they will almost fall down and worship you.
-To possess money seems to hide defects-to cover over faults-to clothe a man with virtues.
+Show them a way to make one per cent. more of their money, and they will reckon you among the wisest of men,-they will almost fall down and worship you.
+To possess money seems to hide defects,-to cover over faults,-to clothe a man with virtues.
 People can get over much, if you are rich.
 But here is a man who might have been rich, and would not.
-He would not have Egyptian treasures.
+He would not have Egyptian "treasures."
 He turned his back upon them.
 He refused them.
 He gave them up.

-Such were the things that Moses refused-rank, pleasure, riches, all three at once.
+Such were the things that Moses refused,-rank pleasure, riches, all three at once.